Why Earth Bonding Needs To Be In Place For An EV Charging Point Installation

 Bonding is the practice of connecting all exposed metallic items not designed to carry electricity in an area by using a protective bonding conductor.
 Connecting bonding wires to metal pipes, such as your gas and water pipes, reduces the voltage that might have been there.

 Bonding is necessary in buildings with metal gas and water supply pipes as metal pipes have the potential to carry electrical currents from faults outside into your home.
-This is very dangerous and can lead to all or some metallic items in your home becoming live, which could be fatal.
+In truth, it’s very dangerous and can lead to all or some metallic items in your home becoming live, which could be fatal.

 Why do we ask for images of the earth bonding?